nkini/CMPS128-DistributedSystems/HW2/HW2-spec.md

 - get on a key that does not exist returns an error message
 - get on a key that exists returns the last value successfully written (via put) to that key, or a more recent value, if one exists
 - del on a key that does not exist returns an error message
-- put on a key that does not exist (say key=foo, value=bar) creates a resource at kvs/foo.
+- put on a key that does not exist (say key=foo, val=bar) creates a resource at kvs/foo.
 Subsequent gets return 'bar' until the next put at kvs/foo
 - del on a key that exists (say foo) deletes the resource kvs/foo and returns success.
 Subsequent gets return a 404 until the next put at kvs/foo
-- put on a key that exists (say key=foo) replaces the existing value with the new value (say baz), and acknowledges a replacement in the response.
+- put on a key that exists (say key=foo) replaces the existing val with the new val (say baz), and acknowledges a replacement in the response.
 Subsequent gets return 'baz' until the next put at kvs/foo.
 - Even when multiple operations are being performed on the same key, their effect (the results of GETs and the final state of the store) should be an effect that *could* have been produced by a single sequence of operations